 - Prevents activation of the cutter blocks during jarring operations, significantly reducing the risk of getting the reamer stuck in the hole and incurring nonproductive time as a result;

-- Helps protect casing and the tool’s cutting structure from damage while cleaning the hole at full circulation and rotation;
+- Helps protect the casing and the tool’s cutting structure from damage while cleaning the hole at full circulation and rotation;

 - Permits running of multiple drilling reamers in tandem, all of which can be independently controlled.